scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 can write data to a human-readable file, but we found that using either Snakeviz :cite:`noauthor_snakeviz_nodate` or gprof2dot :cite:`fonseca_converts_2019` to visualize the profiling data was substantially more clear and useful.

 An example of data collected using cProfile and visualized with gprof2dot is shown in Figure :ref:`gprof2dot`.
-We prefer gprof2dot visualizations to Snakeviz because they are static images instead of browser-based.
-However, if you prefer accessing the cProfile data interactively, Snakeviz can provide this functionality.
+We prefer gprof2dot to Snakeviz visualizations because they are static images instead of browser-based.
+This makes them easier to store, share, quickly view, and embed in papers and talks.
+If you prefer accessing the cProfile data interactively, and clicking on a function to see all of its children, for example, Snakeviz can provide this functionality.
+However, we found the several extra steps required to use Snakeviz, and the difficulty storing and sharing the visualizations, made it less appealing than gprof2dot.

 Examining the visualized cProfile data allowed us to identify expensive kernels in the DESI calculation.
 In Figure :ref:`gprof2dot`, the functions are